ziadgit/scrabble/README.md

 **Experiments**

 Prior to this final version, my first attempt tried to create permutations of the input string, and then check those permutations against the included dictionary.
-This was slow, and did not account for substring permutations, so I switched to a hashmap wordcount approach.
+This was slow, and did not account for substring permutations, so I switched to a hashmap charCount approach.

+**